Fred Hampton Jr.: Legal issues

 During his early adulthood, Hampton was tried and acquitted on charges of armed robbery and murder.
 He and his supporters say that he was framed.

 In 1993, he was convicted of aggravated arson.
 The case involved the 1992 firebombing of a Korean menswear store and a Korean jewelry store in Chicago on Halsted Street.
 No persons were injured.
 The arson occurred in 1992, during the 1992 Los Angeles riots, a six-day period of protests and outrage in many African-American communities after the acquittal of four Los Angeles Police Department (LAPD) officers who were charged with excessive force in the beating of African-American motorist Rodney King during an arrest.
 The incident had been videotaped and widely viewed in television broadcasts.

 Hampton and his supporters maintain his innocence, claiming he was framed in both cases.
 During the trial, fire officials testified that the bottles that held the gasoline never broke, preventing more widescale damage.
-According to Hampton's supporters, the fingerprint expert for the Chicago Police Department Crime Lab testified that none of Hampton's fingerprints was found on the bottles.
+According to Hampton's supporters, the fingerprint expert for the Chicago Police Department Crime Lab testified that none of Hampton's fingerprints were found on the bottles.
 But photographs of his hands showed blisters that were evident when he was arrested.

 Hampton was sentenced to eighteen years in prison.
 He was paroled on September 14, 2001.